 I’m also a (very wobbly and slow, but dedicated) fossil hunter, trying to make sense of the Jurassic deposits in this northern outpost of Scotland.
 Occasionally I may get around to making some blog posts about this, if so you’ll find them here.

 It sits nicely alongside trying to learn about geology.
-I’ve been chasing rocks my whole life, one way or another – growing up in a limestone karst landscape, hunting standing stones & ruins, beach combing for pebbles – so it’s fitting I should finally sit down to properly study the subject.
+I’ve been chasing rocks my whole life, one way or another – growing up in a limestone karst landscape, hunting standing stones & ruined buildings, following themes of archaeology and ancient stone working as part of my art practice, painting mountains and the landscape, beach combing for pebbles – so it’s fitting I should finally sit down to properly study the subject.

 Where I Live